fostimus/better-boothang/README.md

 ![Profile](public/images/BBTProfile.png)

 ## Code Snipets
 For this website we used many different types of software for front-end, back-end, and anything in between to be able to achieve what we can show you today.
-Here's a list of some of the moduals and technology.
+Here's a list of some of the modules and technology.
 - Express
 - Passport
 - Sequelize